NavaRose/laravel-lint/README.md

 # laravel-lint
-Lint tool your laravel project.
+Check coding convention, coding consistency for your laravel project.